For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 What We Like

-- Carbon layer absorbs most gases.
+- Carbon layer absorbs most gasses.

 - Neutralizes bad smells.